 In 2007, Roush Racing and Fenway Sports Group (FSG) announced the formation of Roush Fenway Racing, an unprecedented relationship that brought together two championship organizations with a distinguished track record of success in their respective businesses and sports.

-Roush also heads up Roush Industries, Inc. which employs more than 1,800 people and operates facilities in five states, as well as in Mexico and Great Britain.
+Roush also heads up Roush Industries, Inc. which employs more than 5,000 people and operates facilities in five states, and 19 countries.
 Although primarily known for providing engineering, management and prototype services to the transportation industry, Roush has developed a significant role in providing engineering and manufacturing for the electronics, sports equipment, aviation and motorsports industries.

 For over 40 years Roush has been committed to winning on and off the track.
 Having won 32 championships and more than 400 races in drag racing, sports car and stock car racing, Roush Fenway Racing is one of NASCAR’s premiere racing teams.
 With championships in NASCAR’s top three divisions, Roush exemplifies tradition and success and is poised to continue his winning tradition well into the future.